DefectiveStudios/UniMerge-Docs/README.md

 * Merge Scenes
     * You shouldn’t be able to click Merge or the Unpack buttons at first.
 Once you drop in two scenes (you can actually use the same scene twice if you’re just testing), Merge should become enabled.
 Once you hit merge, the ObjectMerge window will open, and you’ll be able to click the Unpack buttons.
 As soon as you delete mine or theirs (or open another scene), the corresponding button should ghost out.
 Clicking Unpack should unpack one or the other object  and delete both container objects.
 * Git integration
     * This is a little tough to test.
 Git should try to open Unity if it isn’t running whenever a scene or prefab is merged, and/or when you try to resolve a conflicted merge.
-In some cases, the git integration doesn’t work because it doesn’t create copies of the scene to be opened in Unity
+In some cases, the git integration doesn’t work because it doesn’t create copies of the scene to be opened in Unity.
 If Unity is already open when the merge happens, and you have the SceneMerge window up, it will listen for a certain file that the bridge script will create and open the scenes or prefabs automatically.
 * Integration tests
     * I've added some automated tests which open the ObjectMerge and SceneMerge windows and do a simple merge on the demo data.
 I would like to flesh these out, but they cover most of the breakages I've seen, which happen in the window startup and initial refresh.